• Skip to main content

 cd VENVS

-Then to create your environment use the command
+To create venv use the command

 python3 -m venv <name of your environment>